csalzman/adventure/README.md

 *The latest in 1979 technology.
 Now in javascript!*

+Want to "play" it?
+[Check it out over here](http://beep-bop-robot.com/game/adventuregame.html)

 Currently just one level, but what a level it is!
 Featuring:

 - *Movement!* Direction arrows will move your brave adventurer every which way!